peterprescott/lit-review/md/blank.md

 ---
-title: Literature Review
+title: "Geodemographics: A Literature Review"
 author: Peter Prescott
 ---

-This paper presents a comprehensive review of the background literature necessary to understand the current state of geodemographic research, to identify unresolved questions and issues requiring further study, and to develop an agenda of priorities for this doctoral thesis.
+This paper offers a critical introduction to *geodemographic analysis*, reviewing the scholarly literature so as to understand the current state of research, identify unresolved questions and quandaries requiring further study, and to develop an agenda of priorities for this doctoral thesis.

-First, we set geodemographics within the broader contemporary context of data science.
+We begin by setting our study within the context of the ubiquitous convention of locational inference.
 Next, we introduce geodemographics itself, offering a definition, a description, and an initial overview of its development.
-We then review the historical antecedents of geodemographic analysis in more detail: the groundbreaking visualizations of nineteenth-century urban thematic mapping; the rich investigative agenda of the early Chicago School's human ecology; and the quantitative developments of social area analysis and factorial ecology.
+We then review the historical antecedents of geodemographic analysis in more detail: the groundbreaking visualizations of nineteenth-century urban thematic cartography; the rich investigative agenda of the early Chicago School's human ecology; and the quantitative developments of social area analysis and factorial ecology.
 From there, we examine the subsequent critiques and controversies that have been provoked by geodemographics, finding two principal components in the dicussion which continue to generate heated debate: the ethical dimension of social surveillance on the one hand, and the ontological dimension of